ncatlab/nlab-content/pages/6/0/3/9/9306/content.md

 +-- {: .num_remark }
 ###### Remark

-The clause about pullbacks is what makes the behaviour at arbitrary infinitesimal order be all controlled by that at first order, see [Calaque-Grivaux 18, top of p.
+The clause about pullbacks is what makes the behaviour at arbitrary infinitesimal order be all controlled by that at first order, see [Calaque & Grivaux 2018, top of p.
 8](#CalaqueGrivaux18).

 This ability to understand deformations order-by-order is related to the existence of a good obstruction theory.
 Indeed, evaluating a formal moduli problem $X$ on a pullback diagram defining an elementary morphism exhibits $X(\Omega^{\infty - n}E)$ as an obstruction space.